Best practices for data search

 Toggle Execution Info

-Find this option in the Additional tools → Query info menu.
-This gives you useful information about the current query and can tell you:
+Click the gear icon on the toolbar and select Tools → Execution info.
+This menu gives you useful information about the current query and can tell you:

 - How many rows the query has in total, and how many have been loaded so far.